jwang467-hub/IJC437-Streaming-Effect/README.md

 - `/data`: Data source description (raw data not uploaded due to size and licensing constraints)
 - `/report`: Final written report for the IJC437 coursework

+## Code Structure

+- `437_project.R`: Main analysis script.
+  This file contains data loading, preprocessing, exploratory analysis, statistical tests, and visualisations used in the report.

+- `code/era.R`: Helper script used to classify songs into historical eras (Download era, Transition period, Streaming era).

 ## How to Run the Code

-1. Open RStudio
+1. Download or clone this repository.
+2. Open `437_project.R` in RStudio.
+3. Ensure required packages listed at the top of the script are installed.
-2. Set the working directory to the project folder
+4. Set the working directory to the project folder.
-3. Run the R scripts in the `/code` folder in sequence
+5. Run the script from top to bottom.

 ## Data Source

 The dataset combines Billboard Hot 100 chart data with Spotify audio features and lyrics, obtained from Kaggle.

 ## Author